 One of the world’s fastest-growing fintechs

-With digital currencies now being explored than ever before, the company is well-positioned to capitalise on a burgeoning revolution in global finance.
+With digital currencies now being explored on a larger scale than ever before, the company is well-positioned to capitalise on a burgeoning revolution in global finance.

 To bear this out, Paxos achieved the following milestones in 2021 alone: